fledge-iot/fledge/tests/system/python/docs/e2e/test_e2e_notification_service_with_plugins.rst

 ++++++++++++

 1. Fledge must be installed by `make` command
-2. FLEDGE_ROOT environment variable should be exported to location where Fledge is installed.
+2. The FLEDGE_ROOT environment variable should be exported to the directory where Fledge is installed.
 3. Install the prerequisites to run a test:

 .. code-block:: console

   $ cd fledge/python
-  $ python3 -m pip install -r requirements-test.txt
+  $ python3 -m pip install -r requirements-test.txt --user

 The minimum required parameters to run,